Registration and Procedures

 1) Contestants are entitled to the copyrights of their submitted works and any related rights, and their signatures on the application forms serve as the legal grounds.
 The Competition Organization Committee is not liable for any legal responsibilities due to artists’ negligence.

-2） The organizer of the Competition has the right to reproduce the finalists’ works.
+2) The contestants are granting NTD an exclusive, perpetual right to reproduce and sell the reproduction of submitted works.
 Pursuant to relevant agreements, contestants are entitled to possible royalty from the copyrights.

 1) Upon submission of their application forms or works, contestants acknowledge the validity of the Regulations.